sebqq/feather1s/README.md

 ## What is feather1s

 What does "Feather1s" stands for?
 Feather1s is just a package, which contains all the icons from https://feathericons.com icon pack.

 These icons are transformed to compound paths so there should be no problem with importing whole icon pack into tools like Fontello (https://fontello.com/) or IcoMoon (https://icomoon.io).

-**1s** suffix stands for stroke-width set to 1 (instead of default value, which is 2)
+### **1s** suffix stands for stroke-width set to 1 (instead of default value, which is 2)

-This package was made to help me as developer use these icons with react-native and I hope it can help you to simplify usage too!
+This package was made to help me as developer use these icons with react-native and I hope it can help you to simplify your workflow too!

-Font is generated using Fontello (http://fontello.com/).
+Bundled font is generated using [Fontello](http://fontello.com/) font generator.

 # License